 You can establish yourself as a leader in your industry

-A great thing about online courses is that they can be about any topic and can be created by anybody.
+A great thing about online courses is that they can be about any subject and can be created by anybody.
 If you have considerable expertise in and passion for a topic, why not share your knowledge with others and simultaneously earn a profit from it?

 There’s the potential of a high profit margin

-With tangible goods, you need to invest money in the physical materials required to create the products, whether you create them yourself or pay somebody else to create them for you.
-You also need to maintain room to store tangible goods.
 While this storage space may be minimal if your products are small or if you’ve just launched a new business, it’s also very possible that you’ll find yourself needing to rent a storage area, which can eat into any of the money you earn from potential sales.

 However, with intangible goods, although you’ll need to spend time on making them, you won’t need to spend money on physical materials.
 What’s more, once you’ve created your online course, you can sell it over and over again—you don’t need to create a new one for every customer.
 In addition, it costs nothing to store digital products…whether you create one online course or 500 different online courses, there’s no difference!